rajrishav1/rajrishav1/README.md

-# 👋 Hi there, I'm Raj Rishav
+## 👋 About Me

-🎓 Recent graduate with a Master’s in Business Analytics from W.P.
-Carey School of Business, Arizona State University
+A data-driven problem solver with a Master’s in Business Analytics from Arizona State University (W.P.
+Carey School of Business).
+With over 3 years of experience in retail analytics and operations, I specialize in transforming raw data into clear, actionable insights that drive measurable business impact.

-📊 Data Analyst | Aspiring Data Product Manager | SQL • Python • Tableau • Power BI
+I’ve worked on everything from optimizing inventory and predicting churn to building sentiment-based recommendation systems using NLP.
+My toolkit includes SQL, Python, Tableau, Power BI, and cloud platforms like Databricks and AWS Sagemaker.

-🌎 Currently based in the U.S. | Open to full-time roles starting July 2025
+Currently based in the U.S., I’m open to full-time opportunities starting July 2025 in roles like **Data Analyst**, **Business Analyst**, or **Product Analyst**.

+🧠 I believe great decisions come from good data — and better questions.

 ## 🧠 Tech Suite